-The pilot seminsar of the KOMPASS program for youth, developed by Baraza advisor Riaz Ravat, together with Baraza member Florian Schröder, took place at the Sabel Schule in Munich over 3 days in July with 22 pupils aged 15-16.
-The follow-up program currently under development is "Teach the Teachers".
-From the point of view of the school, it would be ideal to implement the program in each class and grade continuously in terms of content.
+The pilot seminar of the KOMPASS program for youth, developed by Baraza advisor Riaz Ravat, together with Baraza member Florian Schröder, took place at the Sabel Schule in Munich over 3 days in July with 22 pupils aged 15-16.
+The follow-up program currently under development is "Teach the Teachers."
+From the point of view of the school, it would be ideal to implement the program in each class and grade continuously.

 The program will now be further developed and modified on the basis of the experience gained so as to be able to tackle the training of teachers as multipliers as soon as possible.